 What makes a great poster?
 Important information should be readable from about 10 feet away.
 The title should be short and draw interest and the word count of the poster in its entirety should be between 300 and 800 words – i.e. keep the word count down!
 Most people put far too much text onto their posters.
 Make sure that your text is clear and to the point, and that your use of bullets, numbering, and headlines make it easy to read.
 It’s also a great idea to make effective use of graphics, colour, and fonts as well as a consistent and clean layout.
 Your poster must also include acknowledgments, your name, and institutional affiliation (lots of people forget!).

-How do I select a design for my poster?
+How to select a design for your poster

 In terms of design guidelines, there are a few basic rules to follow.